 - The Princess Diaries: Mia Thermopolis, becoming a princess.

-- Teen Spirit: Lisa Sommers, former prom queen dies and returns from limbo in order to turn Lisa into the most popular student.
+- Teen Spirit: Amber Sommers, former prom queen dies and returns from limbo in order to turn former classmate Lisa into the most popular student.

 - Gilmore Girls had Rory joining the Powderpuffs (that's "Powderpuffs" — not to be confused with a certain cartoon Power Trio known as "Powerpuffs").